In this Article

 No Movement at the 10th-week Ultrasound – Is this Normal?

 If you do not see your baby moving at the 10th-week of your ultrasound, don’t worry.
 Chances are your little one might be sleeping in the womb.
-As long as your sonographer assures you that the baby’s growth, development, and heartbeat are normal, there is no need to be concerned.
+As long as your sonographer assures you that the baby’s growth, development, and heartbeat are normal, you need not worry.

 What If Some Abnormalities Are Discovered in the Scan?